7 Black Female Comicbook Superheroes Who Deserve The Spotlight

 Which superhero, male or female, do you think finally deserves to be front and center?
 Share with is in the comments.

-Kiesha Richardson
+Kiesha

-Kiesha is a gaming and tech content specialist and cybersecurity professional.
-She’s an avid gamer who has been gaming since Jungle Hunt on Atari.
-She owns and solo operates GNL Magazine as well as copywrites for small businesses and brands.
-When she’s not writing or gaming she’s being harassed by her pups.
+Kiesha is a blogger and journalist who specializes in video game, tech, and travel content.
+She’s an avid gamer who has been gaming since Jungle Hunt on Atari; she owns and solo operates GNL Magazine, as well as copywriting for small businesses and brands.
+When she’s not writing or gaming, she’s being harassed by her pups, watching Chinese dramas, or traveling the world.

 https://kiesharichardson.com